Neher water system: Mughal era water works

 The Aurangabad Gazetteer of 1884 states: "The supply of water is abundant.
 The Ganda or Kham river washes the western walls and the Bayan Khan nalla passes through the center of the town.
 Besides these streams, aqueducts convey water from the hills utilizing stone conduits, and the supply is distributed through innumerable pipes and fountains.
 In Aurangzeb's time, a large marsh or tank extended the whole length of the northern wall, but the dampness proved unhealthy and he ordered the portion immediately in front of his palace to be filled in and converted into fields.
 The remainder is known as the Khizri talao and is just beyond the Delhi gate.
 The Kanval or Loti talao was fed by a spring and was confined in the hollow between the palace of Aurangzeb and the Mecca gate, but the band was purposely destroyed to save the town from being flooded."

 The town of Aurangabad receives its water supply from springs or wells connected with small underground masonry pipes.
-The principal watercourses are fourteen in number, with the most important amongst them being the canal that drew its water from the river near Harsul.
+The principal watercourses are fourteen in number, with the most important among them being the canal that drew its water from the river near Harsul.